scscgit/XposeCraft/README.md

 # XposeCraft-API-Test
-Manual API Test and a tutorial for the XposeCraft game in the form of a website.
+Manual API Test for the [XposeCraft](https://github.com/scscgit/XposeCraft) game

+Tutorial in the form of a website is available on <[scscgit.github.io/XposeCraft-API-Test/](https://scscgit.github.io/XposeCraft-API-Test/)>.